 - Create a Wikipedia entry for your business.
 When doing so, make it as factual as humanly possible, creating a realistic profile of your company, with no self-promotion or quality assertions.
 Be matter of fact and 100% accurate to avoid revision or deletion.
 Be warned this is a long and difficult process but certainly worth the effort.

 - Take steps to get on Google’s Local Knowledge Graph.
-By meticulously going through all of your online platforms, from main website through all your various social media platforms and making sure that all information is displayed consistently and accurately (name, address, phone number, email etc.) it will be much easier for search engines to recognize everything as the same business and create a more accurate search profile.
+By meticulously going through all of your online platforms, from main website through all your various social media platforms and making sure that all information is displayed consistently and accurately (name, address, phone number, email etc.) it will be much easier for search engines to recognise everything as the same business and create a more accurate search profile.

 - Get press releases published.
 By writing up and having regular press releases published on reputable local news channels you are increasing your local visibility and also positively enhancing your GKG profile as you are way more likely to feature in the Google ‘in the news’ section.

 Google My Business is a free tool that allows businesses to manage their online presence on Google.
 It is the most important factor for ranking in local search results.
 GMB helps businesses to appear in Google Maps and the local pack.
 The local pack is the box that appears at the top of the search results when a user searches for a local business.
 The local pack displays three businesses and includes their name, address, phone number, reviews, and a link to their website.
 To optimise your GMB listing, you should ensure that your listing is complete and accurate.
 This includes verifying your business location, adding relevant categories, and uploading high-quality photos.

 Take ownership of your Google My Business (GMB) page

 Setting up a GMB page is dead simple.
 You can simple click here and follow the instructions, so no need for a tutorial.
 There are, however, some very useful tips that can be followed in order to give you the best chance of maximising this free tool’s vast potential for boosting your local SEO.